-To take a private jet to Wimbledon, the nearest airport is London Heathrow (LHR) which is 10.6 miles away, but other nearby airports include London City (LCY) at 12.4 miles away, London Gatwick (LGW) at 19.5 miles away, London Luton (LTN) at 31.7 miles away, and London Stansted (STN) at 37.6 miles away.
+The nearest airport to Wimbleton for private jets is London Heathrow (LHR) which is 10.6 miles away.
+However, other nearby airports include London City (LCY) at 12.4 miles away and London Gatwick (LGW) at 19.5 miles away.
+Meanwhile, London Luton (LTN) is 31.7 miles away while London Stansted (STN) is 37.6 miles away.
 You can also fly by private helicopter to Ham Polo Club, just 6 miles from Wimbledon.

 July and August: Tokyo 2020 Summer Olympics